ParrishJ/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  - Actions are js objects that contain a type and potentially a payload property.
+The action that is accepted by the reducer as an argument will determine the behavior of the reducer.
+Reducers are responsible for updating the state of the application based on the action that they receive.
+The store is the only place in an application that holds the state of that application, thus it is referred to as the, “single source of truth” for an application.

-- [ ] What is the difference between Application state and Component state?
+* [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+  - Application state is the state that is stored in an application's store.
+Any part of the application that has access to the application's store has access the the application state.
+Component state, on the other hand, is established and accessible only to the local component at which it is defined.
+Component state is useful for small pieces of your application that perform very simple tasks whereas application state is used to handle more complex operations.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
+* [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+  - Redux thunk is a package that allows for redux reducer data to flow asynchronously thus allowing for calls to an api.
+Thunk intercepts functions that are the output of action creators that are also on their way to the reducer.
+Thunk then passes the dispatch function as an argument to these functions.
+If the object of the action creator is an action, thunk allows the action to pass to the reducer unchanged.

 ## Project Set Up